Sunday, February 3, 2008

 It also does not account for resistive shielding (i.e the gate does not see an effective capacitance but will see the total capacitance as load).
 This makes the model pessimistic.

 This is good news towards a global to final mode closure as all this is pessimism getting added in the design flow inherently to over constrain physical optimization algorithms.
+It could be a bad thing in terms of over design (more area/power)

-Estimating crosstalk at this stage can be very tricky as track assignment is not yet complete and coupling capacitances can only be predicted and not computed.
+Estimating crosstalk at this stage can be very tricky as track assignment is not yet complete and coupling capacitance can only be predicted and not computed.
 This could be achieved by some means of virtual track assignment.

 How many tools you know of account for crosstalk pessimism at global mode stage?